ratwolfzero/hopalong_python/README.md

 ## Enjoy the Exploration

-Experiment with different image resolutions, color maps or populate the image array differently than based on the hit count and explore new visual views.
+Experiment with different image resolutions, color maps, or ways of populating the image array beyond using the hit count to explore new visual perspectives.

 © Ralf Becker
 Nuernberg: November 2024